turanhaciyeva/Climate-Raster-Automation/README.md

 https://www.worldclim.org/

+Climate raster data are not redistributed in this repository.
+Users should obtain the original data directly from WorldClim and comply with its terms of use.

 7. ArcGIS Toolbox Setup

 The repository includes an ArcGIS Toolbox (.tbx) and the Python script used by the tool.